[Toy Review] Hot Octopuss Pulse Duo

 Finished purple silicone dildo made with Clone a Willy Kit

 This whole experience was messy, awkward, and absolutely hilarious.
-You’ll need a good sense of humour if you want to make a Clone a Willy, but we had tonnes of fun making ours!
+You’ll need a good sense of humour if you want to make a Clone a Willy, but we had tonnes of fun making ours and writing this review!

 Me: “What do you think people do with their cloned dick if they have a really bad breakup?”